david880110/Media-Behavior-Trends-Analytics/README.md

 #### Reclassify our age group
 ![alt text](https://raw.githubusercontent.com/david880110/Media-Behavior-Trends-Analytics/master/images/feature_engineering.png)

-While training and testing data in R, we figure that the only 2 generation groups, out of 5 in total, are age 18-24 and age 55+; Based upon our sample data, the algorithm could not easiely figure out the difference amoung age 25-34, age 35-44 and age 45-54 which make sense that these 3 groups have very similar purchansing behavior.
+While training and testing data in R, we figure that the only 2 generation groups, out of 5 in total, are age 18-24 and age 55+; Based upon our sample data, the algorithm could not quickly figure out the difference among age 25-34, age 35-44 and age 45-54 which make sense that these 3 groups have very similar purchasing behavior.
 So we replace each text age label with index, where

 |                  Index                 |   Index Reference   |
 |:--------------------------------------:|:-------------------:|